ruggsea/LLM-ABM-Chat/readme.md

 The library currently supports two types of agents:
 - `Agent` - a simple agent that can be used to test the chat functionality
-- `MemoryAgent` - an agent that generates observations and stores them in a memory.
+- `MemoryAgent` - an agent that generates observations and saves them to a vector store that serves as memory.
 Observations relevant to the last message in the chat are then used to generate responses.

 ## Planned features